the-pudding/songwriters/README.md

+# to do:
+* nb options on performer gender

 # Svelte Starter

 This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).